478mkharb/devops-learning/Interview/AWS/06-VPC-Networking/README.md

 **Answer:** A NAT Gateway enables resources in private subnets to initiate connections to destinations outside the VPC, such as the public Internet, without allowing unsolicited inbound connections to those private resources.

-For IPv4 Internet access, a public NAT Gateway is normally placed in a public subnet and routes traffic through an Internet Gateway.
+For IPv4 Internet access, a public NAT Gateway is normally placed in a public subnet.
+Private-subnet route tables send internet-bound traffic to the NAT Gateway, which uses the Internet Gateway for external connectivity.

 ---